Looking for a new heating system?

 Solar thermal collectors work by taking advantage of the sun’s heat and channeling it to heat water that can be used in your home.
 This could save you money on gas.
 In a similar way, solar PV panels can also generate electricity, saving you money here too.
 Despite the initial investment on installation, you are likely to enjoy both financial and environmental benefits long term.

 A heat pump works by taking natural heat from the air or ground.
 This ambient heat which is gathered is then used to heat refrigerant which is then compressed using electricity to increase the temperature further and heat water in your home, this can be used for heating or hot water usage.
-A heat pump generally costs less to run than a standard gas boiler dependent on property type, making this kind of system both energy efficient and cost effective and kinder to the environment.
-This is further promoted through the Government Green Homes grant Scheme.
+Ground source and air source heat pumps generally cost less to run than a standard gas boiler dependent on property type, making this kind of system both energy efficient and cost effective and kinder to the environment.
+This is further promoted through the Government Green Homes Grant Scheme.

 Alternatively, you can simply allow the sun to stream into your home during the day.
 Keep curtains and blinds open and close them when the sun begins to go down.
 This should allow the heat to warm your home up and then retain it once the sun has gone down.